 - 25.1 Only those staff with the delegated authority to do so will incur an expenditure commitment or authorise a payment.
-No payments will be made unless the payment has been checked and signed off by those with the appropriate authority. - 25.2 The Board of Management approve budgets prior to the beginning of the financial year and staff have delegated authority to spend within these budgets subject to Standing Orders and the current Scheme of Delegated Authority. - 25.3 Any non-emergency expenditure (including contract variations) up to £10,000 in total in excess of set budgetary limits may be approved by the Chief Executive who shall report such matters for retrospective approval to the next Board of Management. - 25.4 There are three levels of procedures involved in authorising expenditure. - a) taking on the commitment to spend; - b) certification that the expenditure is arithmetically correct; and - c) approving the invoice after goods or services received. - b) & c) are covered within the Financial Procedures. - 25.4 Approval of Commitment to Spend - i) Capital Expenditure (excluding properties, including IT, motor vehicles, copiers etc)
+No payments will be made unless the payment has been checked and signed off by those with the appropriate authority. - 25.2 The Board of Management approve budgets prior to the beginning of the financial year and staff have delegated authority to spend within these budgets subject to Standing Orders and the current Scheme of Delegated Authority. - 25.3 Any non-emergency expenditure (including contract variations) up to £10,000 in total in excess of set budgetary limits may be approved by the Chief Executive who shall report such matters for retrospective approval to the next Board of Management. - 25.4 There are three levels of procedures involved in authorising expenditure. - a) taking on the commitment to spend; - b) certification that the expenditure is arithmetically correct; and - c) approving the invoice after goods or services received. - b) & c) are covered within the Financial Procedures. - 25.5 Approval of Commitment to Spend - i) Capital Expenditure (excluding properties, including IT, motor vehicles, copiers etc)

-a) Under £10,000 Chief Executive b) Over £10,000 Board of Management ii) Capital Expenditure (properties)
+a) Under £12,500 Chief Executive b) Over £12,500 Board of Management ii) Capital Expenditure (properties)

-a) Purchase of a property Board of Management b) Consultants Fees / Works Costs within Chief Executive approved contract sums c) Component replacement costs within Head of Operations agreed contract sums iii) Staff Appointments, Salaries & Staff Costs a) Staff appointments Board of Management ---- -------------------- --------------------- iv) Property Management Costs a) Repair & Maintenance up to £300 Property Services Assistant b) Repair & Maintenance up to £1,000 Property Services Officers c) Repair & Maintenance up to £4,000 Property Services Manager and Property Asset Manager d) Repair & Maintenance up to £5,000 Head of Operations e) Repair & Maintenance up to £10,000 Chief Executive f) Repairs & Maintenance over £10,000 Board of Management v) Office Administration & Other General Expenses vi) Housing Management
+a) Purchase of a property Board of Management b) Consultants Fees / Works Costs within approved contract sums Chief Executive c) Component replacement costs within agreed contract sums Head of Operations iii) Staff Appointments, Salaries & Staff Costs iv) Property Management Costs a) Repair & Maintenance up to £500 Property Services Assistant b) Repair & Maintenance up to £2,500 Property Services Officers c) Repair & Maintenance up to £4,000 Property Services Manager and Property Asset Manager d) Repair & Maintenance up to £7,000 Head of Operations e) Repair & Maintenance up to £12,500 Chief Executive Special spend (one-off voids and major repairs and emergency spend) £20,000 f) Repairs & Maintenance over £10,000 Board of Management v) Office Administration & Other General Expenses vi) Housing Management

+a) Staff appointments Board of Management

 b) Temporary Staff Chief Executive

 c) Annual Salary Reviews Board of Management

 d) Staff Expenses Chief Executive

 e) Board Expenses Chief Executive

 f) Chief Executive Expenses Chairperson

 g) Overtime Chief Executive

 h) Overtime of Chief Executive Chairperson

 i) Redundancies, settlements etc. Board of Management